MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 ## New or existing problem

 - Has the problem always existed (new installation) or did it function properly before recently breaking down?
 - If it used to function properly, what changes were made to the environment?
-Foe example,  installed patches, upgraded domain controllers, changed the firewall settings, decommissioned domain controllers, and moved to a different Organizational Unit (OU) in the domain.
+For example,  installed patches, upgraded domain controllers, changed the firewall settings, decommissioned domain controllers, and moved to a different Organizational Unit (OU) in the domain.

 ## See also